whitemike889/bootstrap/site/content/docs/4.3/migration.md

 - Renamed `.custom-range` to `.form-range` (including variables).
 - Dropped `.form-group` for margin utilities (we've replaced our docs examples with `.mb-3`).
 - Dropped support for `.form-control-plaintext` inside `.input-group`s.
+- Dropped `.input-group-append` and `.input-group-prepend`.
+You can now just add buttons and `.input-group-text` as direct children of the input groups.

 ## Components